Do we need a secondary market for unquoted shares?

-Private limited company shares can be bought and sold only in very limited circumstances.
+Private limited company shares (or unquoted shares) can be bought and sold only in very limited circumstances.
 The government considers them too risky to be traded freely.
 Active investors historically preferred the more liquid quoted shares but IPOs have been off the boil for years.
 Is there a new alternative about to emerge?

 A famous crowdfunding platform Seedrs is launching a secondary market making it easier for individual investors to buy and sell unquoted shares.
 But for the secondary market to work there has to be some stock, and for there to be stock, restrictions on share sales common in most private companies under their Articles have to be lifted.
 Is lifting restrictions on the transferability of unquoted shares the way forward?